v8/v8.dev/src/blog/leaving-the-sea-of-nodes.md

 You’ll notice that while the source JavaScript program has two identical divisions, the Sea of Node graph only has one.
 In reality, Sea of Nodes would start with two divisions, but since this is a pure operation (assuming double inputs), redundancy elimination would easily deduplicate them into one.
 Then when reaching the scheduling phase, we would have to find a place to schedule this division.
 Clearly, it cannot go after `case 1` or `case 2`, since it’s used in the other one.
 Instead, it would have to be scheduled before the `switch`.
 The downside is that, now, `a / b` will be computed even when `c` is `3`, where it doesn’t really need to be computed.
 This is a real issue that can lead to many deduplicated instructions floating to the common dominator of their users, slowing down many paths that don’t need them.
-There is a fix though: Turbofan’s scheduler will try to identify these cases, and duplicate the instructions so that they are only computed on the paths that need them.
+There is a fix though: Turbofan’s scheduler will try to identify these cases and duplicate the instructions so that they are only computed on the paths that need them.
 The downside is that this makes the scheduler more complex, requiring additional logic to figure out which nodes could and should be duplicated, and how to duplicate them.
 So, basically, we started with 2 divisions, then “optimized” to a single division, and then optimized further to 2 divisions again.
 And this doesn’t happen just for division: a lot of other operations will go through similar cycles.

 ## Finding a good order to visit the graph is difficult

 All passes of a compiler need to visit the graph, be it to lower nodes, to apply local optimizations, or to run analysis over the whole graph.
 In a CFG, the order in which to visit nodes is usually straightforward: start from the first block (assuming a single-entry function), and iterate through each node of the block, and then move on to the successors and so on.
 In a [peephole optimization](https://en.wikipedia.org/wiki/Peephole_optimization) phase (such as [strength reduction](https://en.wikipedia.org/wiki/Strength_reduction)), a nice property of processing the graph in this order is that inputs are always optimized before a node is processed, and visiting each node exactly once is thus enough to apply most peephole optimizations.
-Consider for instance the following sequence of reductions
+Consider for instance the following sequence of reductions:

 ![](/_img/leaving-the-sea-of-nodes/CFG-peepholes.svg)